skypilot-org/skypilot/docs/source/examples/syncing-code-artifacts.rst

 .. note::

-    For large, multi-gigabyte workdirs (e.g., large datasets/checkpoints in the working directory), uploading may be slow because the they are synced to the remote VM(s) with :code:`rsync`.
+    For large, multi-gigabyte workdirs, uploading may be slow because the they are synced to the remote VM(s) with :code:`rsync`.
 To exclude large files in your workdir from being uploaded, add them to the :code:`.gitignore` file under the workdir.

 .. note::